DS-100/DS-100.github.io/sp22faq.md

 **A.** Graduate students should use the C200 class code, not C100: C200 has a proper graduate code so you don't have undergraduate prerequisite issues.
 There will be some differences in grading and homework, but the main content is the same.

+---

-**Q. I am waitlisted, what should I do?**
+**Q. I am waitlisted, what should I do?
+What are my chances of getting into this class?**

-**A.** Currently (Jan 14, 2022) the waitlist is relatively short compared to the overall class size, so we do not expect any issues allowing waitlisted students once the usual early-semester shuffle takes place.
+**A.** Currently (Jan 14, 2022) the waitlists for Data C100/C200 are relatively short compared to the overall class size, so we do not expect any issues allowing waitlisted students once the usual early-semester shuffle takes place.

 We recommend that you sign up for the class [EdStem]({{page.course.edstem}}) and follow the class assuming you'll have a slot soon.
 All lectures and class materials are openly available on the [class website]({{page.course.website}}) and all discussions happen on EdStem.
 We'll be monitoring the waitlist and will do our best to ensure all waitlisted students can enroll.